otyshchenko1/xen-troops.github.io/x86_pvh_dom0.md

 passthrough="sync_pt"
 pci=["03:00.0,seize=1"]
 ```
-> Please note, that for PVH Dom0 PCI passthrough is not supported, so the last to lines of the configuration need to be commented.
+> Please note, that for PVH Dom0 PCI passthrough is not supported, so the last two lines of the configuration need to be commented as well as type="hvm".

 ## Run the guest
 ```sh